 Cultural perspectives affect communication and the way care is provided.
 SLPs need to (a) be aware of culturally associated beliefs about the cause of ID, (b) provide person-centered care, (c) build working relationships with caregivers, and (d) address communication barriers (Allison & Strydom, 2009).

 Multilingual and multidialectal populations exist across the globe.
 Individuals who have ID may have a need to use multiple languages and/or dialects to communicate with loved ones and peers.
 Limiting communication means limiting access to peer groups and daily life activities.
 SLPs support the linguistic needs to facilitate those connections.
-Please see ASHA’s Practice Portal page on Cultural Competence for further information.
+Please see ASHA’s Practice Portal page on Cultural Responsiveness for further information.

 See the Service Delivery section of the Intellectual Disability evidence map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.